RyanGruber1995/video_game_sales/Overview.md

 The [Video Game Sales](https://public.tableau.com/app/profile/ryan.gruber/viz/VideoGameSales_16984594653460/MarketTrends) dashboard can be found on my [Tableau Online Portfolio](https://public.tableau.com/app/profile/ryan.gruber/vizzes).

 The first step I took to create a dashboard for this dataset was by deciding what trends and relationships I wanted to present that would be helpful for decision makers.
 Then, I decided what chart types would be best to represent that data, being mindful of using different kinds of charts.
 And finally, I drew a rough sketch of the layout for the dashboard to efficiently build it in a visually-appealing way.

+The goal of this dashboard was to easily compare Nintendo's trends along with those in the entire market by having identical dashboards that stakeholders can switch between.
+The 'Market Trends' dashboard represents the overall market analysis while the 'Nintendo Market Analysis' dashboard shows trends only for Nintendo.

+### 3.2 Chart Explanations

+**KPIS:** The KPIs are totals that do not update when filters are applied which helps stakeholders identify percentages of the overall market.
+For example, for the entire video game market, action games brought in a total of $1,722M which is about 1/5 of the total sales.

+**Sales By Region:** This donut chart shows the sales between the different regions in the dataset: NA, EU, JP and other along with the total sales, and represents the data when filters are applied.

+**Sales By Genre:** This chart is a heatmap that shows the relationship between genre and region.
+The genres with the highest sales in each region are shaded with a darker red while the lower sales are a lighter red.

+**Sales By Platform:** This treemap shows which platforms had the highest sales.
+The ones with larger sales are larger and shaded with a darker blue.

+**Top 10 Publishers/Top 10 Games:** The Top 10 Publishers bar chart in the Market Trends dashboard compares the total sales by publisher but is limited to the top 10 publishers.
+Since no other publishers are being analyzed in the Nintendo dashboard, this chart was replaced by the top 10 games sold by Nintendo.

+**Sales Over Time:** This is a hybrid chart combining a line chart and stacked bar chart.
+The line represents the total sales for each year, while the stacked bar chart shows the total sales by year for each region.
+There is also another line across the whole chart that represents the average sales.